GBargigli/max30102_on_Arduino_MKR_WiFi_1010/README.md

 ### PPG and Temperature Signal Acquisition & Analysis via BLE
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-This repository provides a complete workflow for acquiring, transmitting, and analyzing photoplethysmographic (PPG) signals and temperature data using an Arduino-based system, particularly focusing on signal quality assessment through Signal-to-Noise Ratio (SNR) computation.
+This repository provides firmware code for acquiring and transmitting photoplethysmographic (PPG) signals and temperature data using Arduino MKR WiFi 1010 and the MAX30102 sensor.
+Furthermore, an illustrative MATLAB pipeline for the collection and plotting of data, then focusing on signal quality assessment through Signal-to-Noise Ratio (SNR) computation, is provided.
+While BLE communication is established between Arduino and MATLAB, Arduino and the MAX30102 sensor communicate via I2C transmission, hence a USB cable is required.
+The pipeline has been tested for a maximum "stress" duration of ten minutes.

 ### Required Materials
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------